ylchrischeung/ChrisPractice/README.md

 - Back button: back to previous page

 Requirement:
-- Use ajax to fetch data
+- Use ajax to fetch data  (fetch local data.json)
 - handle empty data, fail responses.
 App should not crash with any missing data.
 - Do not reload the page
 - When click the back button on details page, the landing page status should be resumed